IEEE 802.1aq: Benefits

-A further consequence of SPBM's transparency in both dataplane and control plane is that it provides a perfect, "no compromise" delivery of the complete MEF 6.1 service set.
-This includes not only E-LINE and E-LAN constructs, by also E-TREE (hub-and-spoke) connectivity.
-This latter is clearly very relevant to enterprise customers of carrier VPN/MPLS services which have this network structure internally.
-It also provides the carrier with the toolkit to support geo-redundant broadband backhaul; in this applications, many DSLAMs or other access equipments must be backhauled to multiple Broadband Remote Access Server (BRAS) sites, with application-determined binding of sessions to a BRAS.
+A further consequence of SPBM's transparency in both data plane and control plane is that it delivers the MEF 6.1 service set.
+It also provides the carrier with the toolkit to support geo-redundant broadband backhaul; in these applications, many DSLAMs or other access equipment must be backhauled to multiple Broadband Remote Access Server (BRAS) sites, with application-determined binding of sessions to a BRAS.
 However, DSLAMs must not be allowed to communicate with each other, because carriers then lose the ability to control peer-to-peer connectivity.
-MEF E-TREE does just this, and further provides an efficient multicast fabric for the distribution of IP TV.
+MEF E-TREE does just this, and further provides an efficient multicast fabric for the distribution of IPTV.

-SPBM offers both the ideal multicast replication model, where packets are replicated only at fork points in the shortest path tree that connects members, and also the less state intensive head end replication model where in essence serial unicast packets are sent to all other members along the same shortest path first tree.
+SPBM offers both an ideal multicast replication model, where packets are replicated only at fork points in the shortest path tree that connects members, and also the less state-intensive head-end replication model where in essence serial unicast packets are sent to all other members along the same shortest path first tree.
 These two models are selected by specifying properties of the service at the edge which affect the transit node decisions on multicast state installation.
-This allows for a trade-off to be made between optimum transit replication points (with their larger state costs) v.s. reduced core state (but much more traffic) of the head end replication model.
+This allows for a trade-off to be made between optimum transit replication points (with their larger state costs) vs. reduced core state (but much more traffic) of the head-end replication model.
 These selections can be different for different members of the same Individual Service ID (I-SID) allowing different trade-offs to be made for different members.

 Figure 5 below is a quick way to understand what SPBM is doing on the scale of the entire network.
 Figure 5 shows how a 7-member E-LAN is created from the edge membership information and the deterministic distributed calculation of per source, per service trees with transit replication.
-Head end replication is not shown as it is trivial and simply uses the existing unicast FIBs to forward copies serially to the known other receivers.
+Head-end replication is not shown as it is trivial and simply uses the existing unicast FIBs to forward copies serially to the known other receivers.

 Operations and management

 802.1aq builds on all existing Ethernet operations, administration and management (OA&M).
-Since 802.1aq ensures that its unicast and multicast packets for a given virtual LAN (VLAN) follow the same forward and reverse path and use completely standard 802 encapsulations, all of the methods of 802.1ag and Y.1731 operate unchanged on an 802.1aq network.
+Since 802.1aq ensures that its unicast and multicast packets for a given virtual LAN (VLAN) follow the same forward and reverse path and use completely standard 802 encapsulations, all the methods of IEEE 802.1ag and Y.1731 operate unchanged on an 802.1aq network.

-See IEEE 802.1ag and ITU-recommendation Y.1731.